fourcube/broccoli-proxypiece/README.md

-# Broccoli Timepiece
+# Broccoli Proxypiece

 It's what you use to watch things, you know?
+It also proxies requests.
+If you want.

 OK, seriously, broccoli-timepiece is a command line utlility that uses the Watcher and Builder that come with `broccoli` to provide rebuild semantics without running a webserver.